mgcooper/icemodel/test/TOOL_REFERENCE.md

 Purpose:

-- check whether two process-isolated timing runs reproduce each other
+- calibrate `tol_perf`: measure the protocol's reproducibility on this machine in the same units the comparison gate uses
 - diagnose measurement stability when a timing comparison needs investigation

-This diagnostic is optional.
+This diagnostic is optional and outside every release path and every routine run.
+With no arguments it costs two full suite runs of the chosen tier.
 It does not replace `run_perf_suite` or `build_perf_baseline`, and it does not block a release.

 Default use: